DerekPascarella/Convert-GDEMU-SD-Card-to-MODE/README.md

 GDEMU.INI
 ```

-Next, we'll drag our SD card onto `gdemu_to_mode.exe` to begin processing the SD card.
+Next, we'll drag our SD card onto `gdemu_to_mode.exe` to begin processing it.

 ```